 Exfoliating your skin is a crucial step in skincare.
-It removes dirt, excess sebum and opens clogged pores which mean fewer breakouts.
+It removes dirt and excess sebum and opens clogged pores, which means fewer breakouts.
 In addition, exfoliating at regular intervals might boost collagen production.

 - Physical exfoliation: It is a process of manually removing the dirt and dead skin cells present on the skin surface.
-It involves either using small grainy and textured particles like present in scrubs or using exfoliating brushes.
+It involves using small grainy and textured particles like those in scrubs or exfoliating brushes.
 It is an abrasive process and can cause micro-tears in the epidermis.

 - Chemical Exfoliation: Chemical exfoliants like AHAs (Alpha-Hydroxy Acids) and BHA (Beta-Hydroxy Acids) are gentle and effective on the skin.
 It removes the dead skin cells by breaking the bonds that hold skin cells together.
 They come in many concentrations.
-Strong concentrations are often prescribed by dermatologists and small concentrations are available over the counter.
-It increases cell regeneration and prevent face from looking dull.
+Substantial concentrations are often prescribed by dermatologists, and small concentrations are available over the counter.
+It increases cell regeneration and prevents the face from looking dull.

 Alpha Hydroxy Acids